Uncontested Divorce in California: How Much does it Cost and How Long does it Take?

 The average cost to file for a divorce in California depends on the county you file in (court filing fees) and if you file it yourself.
 The current filing fee to file for a divorce petition is $435 in Orange County, California.
 The most prudent decision is to hire a paralegal in Orange County to file for you.
 They will save you time off work, money, and excess stress and headaches, because they handle it all.

-Our paralegal service is the most affordable option with a $500 flat fee not including court-filing fees.
+Our paralegal service is the most affordable option for an uncontested divorce with a $600 to $650 flat fee not including court-filing fees and e-filing fees.
 Typically, a paralegal in Orange County will charge a flat fee, which is, much less than a lawyer charges.
 Whereas an attorney/lawyer usually requires a retainer fee, just to get started whether it is for a contested or uncontested divorce.

 Filing the Petition for Divorce.
 The Next Step – What Do I Do?